sustainers/sustain.md/sustain.md

 This markdown file is just as important as a README.
 It ensures those using this open source software that there are funds coming in as well as a solid back-up plan in case of an debilitating illness, accident, or untimely death.

 ## Funding
-We receive funding from the following platform(s):
+We receive funding from the following:

-* [Replace with url to donation platform]
+* [Replace with url to donation platform and/or thank you page.
+You can also list project sponsors here.]

 If you or your organization gets value out of this project, please consider donating.